Varendra Research Museum

 Varendra Museum (বরেন্দ্র জাদুঘর) is a museum, research centre, and popular visitor attraction at the heart of Rajshahi and maintained by Rajshahi University in Bangladesh.

 It is considered the oldest museum in Bangladesh.
 It was the first museum to be established in East Bengal in 1910.
 The museum started out as the collection for Varendra Anushandan Samiti (or Varendra Investigation Society) and got its current name in 1919.
+Varendra refers to an ancient Janapada roughly corresponding to modern northern Bangladesh.
 The Rajahs of Rajshahi and Natore, notably prince Sharat Kumar Ray, donated their personal collections to Varendra Museum.
-Varendra refers to an ancient Janapada roughly corresponding to modern northern Bangladesh.